Metabolic dysfunction–associated steatotic liver disease

-Metabolic dysfunction–associated steatotic liver disease (MASLD), previously known as non-alcoholic fatty liver disease (NAFLD), (Note: In 2023, a global consensus panel composed mostly of hepatology researchers and clinicians recommended a change of name to metabolic dysfunction–associated steatotic liver disease (MASLD).
+Metabolic dysfunction–associated steatotic liver disease (MASLD), previously known as non-alcoholic fatty liver disease (NAFLD), (Note: In 2023, a global consensus panel composed mostly of hepatology researchers and clinicians recommended a change of name to metabolic dysfunction–associated steatotic liver disease.
 The term metabolic (dysfunction) associated fatty liver disease (MAFLD) has also been used.
-The umbrella term steatotic liver disease (SLD) covers MASLD, alcohol-associated liver disease (ALD) and MetALD, a term describing people with MASLD who consume between 140 grams and 350 grams of alcohol per week for women and 210 grams and 420 grams per week for men (intermediate between MASLD and ALD).) is a type of chronic liver disease.
+The umbrella term steatotic liver disease covers MASLD, alcohol-associated liver disease (ALD) and MetALD, a term describing people with MASLD who consume between 140 grams and 350 grams of alcohol per week for women and 210 grams and 420 grams per week for men (intermediate between MASLD and ALD).) is a type of chronic liver disease.

 This condition is diagnosed when there is excessive fat build-up in the liver (hepatic steatosis), and at least one metabolic risk factor.
 When there is also increased alcohol intake, the term MetALD, or metabolic dysfunction and alcohol associated/related liver disease is used, and differentiated from alcohol-related liver disease (ALD) where alcohol is the predominant cause of the steatotic liver disease.
-The terms non-alcoholic fatty liver (NAFL) and non-alcoholic steatohepatitis (NASH, now known as metabolic dysfunction associated steatohepatitis (MASH)) have been used to describe different severities, the latter indicating the presence of further liver inflammation.
-MASLD may progress to MASH, with the risk of progression estimated as 7-35% per year.
-MASH may also regress to MASLD, especially with healthy diet, exercise and medications.
+The terms non-alcoholic fatty liver (NAFL) and non-alcoholic steatohepatitis (NASH, now known as metabolic dysfunction associated steatohepatitis, MASH) have been used to describe different severities, the latter indicating the presence of further liver inflammation.
+MASLD may progress to MASH, with the risk of progression estimated as 7–35% per year.
+MASH may also regress to MASLD, especially with a healthy diet, exercise, and medications.
 Both MASLD and MASH have liver related complications such as cirrhosis, liver cancer, liver failure, as well as liver independent complications such as cardiovascular disease.
 These complications are much more common with MASH.